310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p3.md

 {% bubble Chiaki mgn %}
 Hm?
 Ahh, Akehoshi!
 I’m very sorry, but please let me through!

-There’s a lot of things I want to talk to you about, but we’re in a hurry!
-We have to head over to the auditorium right away!
+There’s a lot of things I want to talk to you about, but I’m in a hurry!
+I have to head over to the auditorium right away!
 {% endbubble %}

 {% bubble Subaru %}
-Uh, okay… But why?
+Ah, okay… But why?
 Does that mean you’re gonna perform?
 {% endbubble %}

 {% bubble Chiaki mgn %}
 Yes!
 Exactly!

-Ahh, but we need uniforms!
+Ahh, but we need idol uniforms!
 I just realized!
 Mikejima-san said there’s some in the AV room — we’ll head there first!

 …Are you alright with that, Shinkai-kun?
 {% endbubble %}

 {% bubble Kanata past%}
-mm~ you will Bite your tongue if you Talk while running, chiaki.
+mm~ you will bite your Tongue if you Talk while running, chiaki.
 {% endbubble %}

 {% bubble Chiaki mgn %}